cicsdev/cics-java-jcics-samples/cics-java-jcics-link-app/README.md

 * [`/etc/Link`](../etc/Link) - DFHCSDUP input files needed to define the required programs and transactions.
 * [`/src/Cobol`](../etc/src/Cobol) - COBOL programs `EC01` and `EDUCHAN` required by these samples.
 * `cics-java-jcics-edupgm-1.0.jar` - a pre-built JAR containing the generated class `JZOSCommareaWrapperclass` that is used in the `LinkProg2` example to map the fields in the COMMAREA used by the COBOL program `EDUPGM`.
-This is packaged in a Maven [`local-repo`](../local-repo/com/ibm/cicsdev/cics-java-jcics-edupgm/) and the source is available in the [cics-java-jzosprog](https://github.com/cicsdev/cics-java-jzosprog/tree/main/src/Cobol) repository.
+This is packaged in a Maven [`local-repo`](../local-repo/com/ibm/cicsdev/cics-java-jcics-edupgm/) to support Maven and Gradle builds, and in the `cics-java-jcics-link-app/lib` directory to support Eclipse builds.
+The original source is available in the [cics-java-jzosprog](https://github.com/cicsdev/cics-java-jzosprog/tree/main/src/Cobol) repository.